rhinosaur0/youchestra/README.md

 ## Features
-- Soloist melody detection and accompanist playback using Mido Created Dynamic Time Warping algorithm to accurately track the soloist's location in the performance in reference to the soloist MIDI file.
+- Soloist melody detection and accompanist playback using Mido Created Dynamic Time Warping (DTW) algorithm to accurately track the soloist's location in the performance in reference to the soloist MIDI file.

 - **Custom Gym Environment:**
   Provides a sliding window of observations that include performance times and optional bar line markers.
+The agent uses the previous window to predict the speed change of the soloist in the next few notes.

 - **Recurrent PPO Agent:**
   Utilizes an LSTM policy to capture sequential musical context over time.

+## Current Progress
+- Finished and tested complete soloist-detection, accompanist playback, and DTW algorithm
+- Finished data cleaning on Chopin's Ballade No. 1.